ls-saurabh/Lsbot/README.md

 # Lsbot
-This program is developed by the using python.
+This program is developed by using python.